snok/self-limiters/README.md

 limit the number of concurrent requests to an API (or other resources).
 For example if you can only send 5 concurrent requests.

-Then it implements the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) which can be used to limit the number of requests made in a time interval.
+It also implements the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) which can be used to limit the number of requests made in a given time interval.
 For example if you're restricted to 10 requests per second.

 Both limiters are async, FIFO, and distributed using Redis.
 You should probably only use this if you need